theochem/derivcheck/README.rst

 where ``origin`` is a scalar or array with shape ``shape_in``, depending on what ``f`` expects as input.
-An ``AssertionError`` is raised when the gradient function ``g`` is not consistent with numerical derivatives of ``f`` is incorrect.
-If Ridders' method does not converge to sufficiently accurate estimates of the derivatives and ``FloatingPointError`` is raised.
+An ``AssertionError`` is raised when the gradient function ``g`` is not consistent with numerical derivatives of ``f``.
+If Ridders' method does not converge to sufficiently accurate estimates of a derivative, a ``FloatingPointError`` is raised.

 The function ``assert_deriv`` takes several optional arguments to tune its behavior, which are documented in the docstring.